joasjaphes/group-saving-web/updateALGORITHM.md

         - I've implemented a permission to allow topLeaders and meeting Manager to manage meeting...
 So normal member can only view a meeting details.
         - menu-component.html  --- throw an error when I use my custome directive...

+## DAY 2 (yday + 1)
+- TopLeaders Should be able to deactive a member
+    - 0930 - I start by discussing with Senior about member and group model
+        - Back to source code and start exploring on those models
+        - I should user activation_status to deactivate group member when Chairperosa click deactivate button.
+        - Qns:
+            - Where is member groups are pulled from?
+                - Member group are pulled from local storageDB
+                - Then stored on ``ngrx store`` then serve all project
+            - How member Group is inserted into local storageDB?

+            - I should create firebase function that fetch group members by uid or phone_no and then changes its status.
+                - After Lunch

+- REMEMBER TO CHANGE SERVER URL SO AS YOU CAN ACCESS ONLINE DB

 - firebase cloud function review